Why is learning to code so difficult? (+ how to make it easier)

 So now that you know this, what will you learn this year?

 Will you become a Web Developer?
-Maybe you’ll learn a popular language, build large-scale apps, look to the future of the Web, learn to simplify and automate areas of your current job, or perhaps become a Cyber Security expert?
+Or maybe you’ll learn a popular language, build large-scale apps, look to the future of the Web, learn to simplify and automate areas of your current job, or perhaps become a Cyber Security expert?

 Simply answer the questions and we’ll help you find the best option for you and provide you with a clear career path roadmap that you can use to go from complete beginner to getting that dream job this year!